eventnetusa/eventnet/src/_work/carnival-cruise-line-agentpalooza.md

-      Hosted by Carnival’s Executive Sales Team, AgentPalooza celebrated travel agents and the rock stars they are through invite-only, exclusive events in select markets.
+      Hosted by Carnival’s Executive Sales Team, AgentPalooza celebrated travel agents and the rock stars they are through exclusive, invite-only events.

+      AgentPalooza cranked the volume up to create a true rock star experience.
+      Travel agents arrived in a lavish limo entrance with paparazzi and fans crowding the red carpet, begging for autographs and photos.
+Stylists and makeup teams brought out the inner-rocker in every agent for concert stage photos.
+VIP swag bags and must-have giveaways topped off the event, sending every agent home ready to rock for Carnival.&nbsp;

       Adolfo Perez, Vice President of Sales & Trade Marketing, even got a Travel Agents Rock tattoo on stage to show his love for Carnival travel agents!&nbsp;